-Having the 10-year experience in cloud migration and a status of Microsoft Gold Partner, ScienceSoft helps companies in 30+ industries migrate their workloads to Azure swiftly and securely.
+Having the 11-year experience in cloud migration, ScienceSoft helps companies in 31 industries migrate their workloads to Azure swiftly and securely.

 Azure Migration in a Nutshell